-When the government dropped the banhammer on the “prohormones” of the early oughts, it looked like the gainz train had been carpet bombed.
-Everyone at that point could name ten compounds off the top of their head that we’d convinced ourselves weren’t designer steroids, even though we knew that’s precisely what they were, and tell anyone within earshot all of the potential benefits and detriments of each.
+When the government dropped the banhammer on the “prohormones” of the early ought’s, it looked like the gainz train had been carpet bombed.
+Everyone at that point could name ten compounds off the top of their head that we’d convinced ourselves weren’t designer steroids, even though we knew that’s precisely what they were, and tell anyone within earshot all the potential benefits and detriments of each.
 And the most interesting part?
-In spite of the fact we all knew at least three people with gyno or jaundice as a result of taking those compounds, the results were so sick that we’d put up with the sides.
+Despite the fact, we all knew at least three people with gyno or jaundice because of taking those compounds, the results were so sick that we’d put up with the sides.

 It’s time to suspend the skepticism- Chaos and Pain is not in the habit of foisting useless crap on our fans.
 I’ll admit that when I was first presented with Chemical X, I said the words “19-Nor-DHEA isn’t bioavailable to be cost effective.
 Yeah, it converts to nandrolone, but it’s in such small amounts it does nothing.”
 I remembered the studies from years prior- it looked like magic until it hit the liver, then the wheels fell off the magic bus.

 What I didn’t know when I uttered those words, however, is that certain manufacturers had secured liposomally delivered 19 Nor DHEA, which delivers far more of that nandrolone-converting goodness into your body.
 In other words, this 19 Nor DHEA is the real deal what we threw into Chemical X. It converts to nandrolone in the liver, and though not as potent as the illegal steroid nandrolone decanoate, it is far less estrogenic, which means there are far fewer nasty side effects of gynecomastia, hair loss, and acne.
 As for the positive sides, they’re still flowing nicely- you can expect significant size, strength, and recovery gains from Chemical X.